alanbach/charm-block/README.md

 # Overview

 Block is a very simple charm that allocates and deploys storage disks to any juju deployed virtual machine.

+It does require a [Dynamic Storage](https://juju.is/docs/olm/dynamic-storage) provider to be present.

 ## Usage